Skip to contents

 For count data (like disease exacerbations or event rates), the observed count often depends on the exposure time or follow-up time.
 Using an offset variable is the standard statistical method to properly account for this time variation by modeling the event rate (count per unit time) instead of the raw count.

-In bonsaiforest2, you can include the offset directly in the response_formula_str using the standard brms syntax: outcome + offset(log_time) ~ predictors.
+In bonsaiforest2, you can include the offset directly in the response_formula using the standard brms syntax: outcome + offset(log_time) ~ trt.

 1.1 Example 1: Count Outcome with Offset (Disease Exacerbations)